That metallic taste in your mouth? It could be brain damage.

 Fish populations in there have yet to fully recover.

-The struggling reef is a good indicator of the environmental damage that the “Dilute and Discharge” method used by SONGS has caused, but what about the damage it causes to our bodies when we go in the water?
+The struggling reef is a good indicator of the environmental damage that the “Dilute and Discharge” method used by SONGS may have caused, but what about the damage it can do to our bodies when we go in the water?

 Wheeler is a known hotspot for divers, and there should be some way for them to know if the toxic nuclear waste is being dumped in the water while they are diving, which would expose them veto high levels of radiation.

-As of now, Edison is not required to disclose when they dump the nuclear waste into the ocean to the public.
+As of now, Edison is not required to publicly disclose when they dump the nuclear waste into the ocean.

-The public has the right to know when Edison dumps nuclear run-off from the SONGS spent fuel pools so they can plan to stay out of the water after this deadly waste has been “diluted.”
+The public has the right to know when Edison dumps nuclear run-off from the SONGS spent fuel pools.
+That way, surfers and swimmers can choose to stay out of the water during the times this deadly waste is being “diluted and discharged.”